duncantl/LLDB_Scripting/README.md

 Try the commands in a function definition in a Python session to test they are parsed correctly.

+If you issue them at the Python prompt, they will be evaluated and the relevant variables and modules are not likely to be available, leading to different errors.

 ---

 ## Using a Module